ReFirmLabs/binwalk/INSTALL.md

 The following dependencies are only required for optional binwalk features, such as file extraction and graphing capabilities.
 Unless otherwise specified, these dependencies are available from most Linux package managers.

-Binwalk uses [pyqtgraph](http://www.pyqtgraph.org) to generate graphs and visualizations; pyqtgraph requires the following Python modules:
+Binwalk uses [pyqtgraph](http://www.pyqtgraph.org) to generate graphs and visualizations, which requires the following:

     libqt4-opengl
     python-opengl